cmonger/python_tools/README.md

 # gtfCDSextender.py

 	Script utilising GTFparse (https://github.com/openvax/gtfparse) to read in a GTF file and extend the CDS regions by user specified amount.
 Useful for mapping of RiboSeq data to transcripts.

+# aaPercent.py

+	Calculate the amino acid % for CDS regions in transcript fasta file

+#	codonContext.py

+	Calculate the codon context (frequency of codon pairs/ frequency of amino acid pairs encoded by that codon pair) for CDS regions in transcript fasta file